 The winter months see more structure fires than any other season because homeowners find ways to heat their homes.
-American Restoration Water and Fire, LLC wants to remind you of these winter fire safety tips to help keep you and your family stay safe.
+American Restoration Water & Fire wants to remind you of these winter fire safety tips to help keep you and your family stay safe.
 Homeowners should always be aware of the dangers that certain ways of heating your home could potentially lead to a home fire.

 - Plugged directly into wall outlets, not extension cords.

 - Make sure to turn the heater off before leaving the room.

 - Verify that the heater has an automatic shut-off.

 - Clear away any laundry, bedding, clothing, or curtains.
 Nothing should be within three feet of the heater.

 - Do not burn paper in your fireplace.

 - Ensure that the fire is out completely before going to bed.